Accessibility statement for leder.nhs.uk

 What we're doing to improve accessibility

-- Any new documents created by us and publish will either be HTML or an accessible pdf.
+- Any new documents created by us and published will either be HTML or in accessible format.

-- Our accessibility compliance statement will be reviewed every 6 months.
+- Our accessibility compliance will be reviewed every 6 months

-- Every major new released of this website will be designed, built and tested to meet ‘AA’ standards.
+- Every new release of this website will be designed, built and tested to meet 'AA' standards

 Preparation of this accessibility statement

-This statement was prepared on Oct 2021.
-It was last reviewed on June 2022.
+This statement was prepared October 2021.
+It was last reviewed November 2023.